linode/docs/docs/networking/dns/configure-your-linode-for-reverse-dns.md

 published: 2015-07-09
 title: Configure Your Linode for Reverse DNS (rDNS)
 ---

 ![Configure Your Linode for Reverse DNS (rDNS)](/docs/assets/reverse-dns/configure-your-linode-reverse-dns.jpg)

 Computers uses DNS to determine the IP address associated with a domain name. *Reverse* DNS lookup does the opposite by resolving an IP address to a designated domain name.
 You should always set the reverse DNS, even if your Linode hosts more than one domain.

 Reverse DNS uses a *pointer record* (PTR) to match an IP address with a domain or subdomain.
 PTR records are generally set with a hosting provider, so reverse DNS is set in the Linode Manager.

-Before setting the reverse DNS for your Linode, be sure to configure your domain zone and DNS records through Linode's [DNS Manager](/docs/networking/dns/dns-manager).
-See our [Introduction to DNS Records](/docs/networking/dns/dns-records-an-introduction/) and [Common DNS Configurations](/docs/networking/dns/common-dns-configurations) guides for more information about PTR and DNS.
+Before setting the reverse DNS for your Linode, configure your domain zone and DNS records through Linode's [DNS Manager](/docs/networking/dns/dns-manager/).
+See our [Introduction to DNS Records](/docs/networking/dns/dns-records-an-introduction/) and [Common DNS Configurations](/docs/networking/dns/common-dns-configurations/) guides for more information about PTR and DNS.

 ## Setting Reverse DNS